Hard disk failures | Logical and Mechanical failures

 The methods discussed here have proven successful for thousands of data recovery incidents.
 Many recovery methods rely heavily on proper diagnosis of the problem(s) affecting the hard drive.
 If the wrong diagnosis is made and the wrong method of data recovery is applied, total and permanent data loss is inevitable.

-A physical failure is any time a drive can not be accessed because of electronic malfunction or internal hardware failure.
+A physical failure is any time where a drive can not be accessed because of electronic malfunction or internal hardware failure.

 These failures can result in the drive not being recognized by the computer’s BIOS or operating system, as well as repetitious clicking or grinding noises.
 If you hear any unusual sounds coming form your drive, power off your PC and don’t attempt to use it again until you can have your hard drive sent to a recovery center.